NojoodAlnahdi/Clustering/README.md

 4. **Noisy Circles**: A dataset with two concentric circles, further challenging the clustering algorithm.

-## Code Explanation
-**KMeans Class**
-- Initialization: Sets up the number of clusters and initializes parameters.
-- _initialize_centroids: Randomly selects initial centroids from the dataset.
-- _assign_clusters: Assigns each data point to the nearest centroid.
-- _update_centroids: Recalculates centroids as the mean of assigned data points.
-- _predict: Returns the final cluster assignments.
-- _plot: Visualizes the clustering results.
-- fit: Executes the K-Means algorithm by iteratively assigning clusters and updating centroids.

 **Evaluation Metrics**
 The project includes validation of the clustering results using three metrics: